gottacatchenall/ms_sampling_effort/manuscript.md

-To test if this association empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of food-webs collected from New Zealand freshwater streams over many years [@thompson].
+To test if this association empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of food-webs collected from New Zealand freshwater streams over many years [@Thompson2000ResSol].
 We simply compute the empirical marginal distribution and compare the product of the marginals to the true joint value, @fig:associations.

 ![Top: Hadfield, Bottom: NZ Stream Foodwebs.
 Effectively a version of
 @Cazelles2016TheSpe figure 1 panel